timdittmann/gnssrefl_jupyter_github/README.md

 More information on [getting started, testing your installation, and developing.](https://docs.docker.com/get-started/)

 ###  Step 2.

+***

+#### Option 1: build and run docker container using dockerhub <a name="Dockerhub"></a>
+Navigate to the directory where you would like to have output data stored.
+Note that the code will create a directory called Files where the final data will be stored for you locally.

+Then run:
+`docker run -it -v $(pwd)/Files:/home/jovyan/gnssrefl_jupyter/Files -p 8888:8888 --name='gnssrefl_jupyter' -e GRANT_SUDO=yes --user root --restart=unless-stopped unavdocker/gnssrefl_jupyter:latest`

+Description of the commands used:
+* `-it` : interactive process (shell)
+* `-v` : external volume.
+All changes will be reflected on your host computer.
+* `-p` : publish on port
+* `--name` : name of docker container
+* `-e` : granting sudo permissions
+* `--user` : setting the user
+* `reference dockerhub image` : This will build the dockerhub image if it doesn't already exist.

+This will build the docker image and run the container.
+Once everything has finished building in the terminal, you can copy and paste one of the urls provided at th end into a browser and run the jupyter notebooks from there.
+The url will look something like `http://127.0.0.1:8888/?token=` with a randomly generated token at the end.

+DONE - Below are other options for installation.
+***

+#### Option 2: Build image and run container using git repository with bash script <a name="Docker Git Bash"></a>

-Clone the Git Repository to your local machine
+##### Step 1.
+Clone the Git Repository to your local machine <a name="Git"></a>
-For instructions on how to install git on any OS: https://github.com/git-guides/install-git

-Use the HTTPS link in this repository to clone the repository to your local machine.
+For instructions on how to install git on any OS: https://github.com/git-guides/install-git Use the HTTPS link in this repository to clone the repository to your local machine.
 You may do this in a terminal using git or use a git client ([Fork](https://git-fork.com/), etc...)
 You will want to do this in a location on your local computer that you wish to store the repository.